 Once you receive your building inspection report, it’s important to understand what the findings mean for your property.
 Each issue identified has implications for the property’s value and safety, and understanding these implications is key to making informed decisions.

 When going through the report, pay attention to how issues are prioritised.
-Most reports will categorize problems as major, moderate, or minor, giving you an idea of which ones require immediate attention.
+Most reports will categorise problems as major, moderate, or minor, giving you an idea of which ones require immediate attention.
 For example, a major structural issue, such as foundation cracks, should be addressed promptly to prevent further damage and preserve the property’s value.

 Understanding your property’s compliance status is crucial.
 Professional reports include: